Amazon OpenSearch Service – A Comprehensive Guide

 Leveraging the fully managed OpenSearch Service liberates various teams from their own sets of mundane tasks.
 All in all, use cases for Amazon OpenSearch Service fall into two groups, represented in detail in two subsections below.

-Search use cases with Amazon OpenSearch Service
+Search use cases for Amazon OpenSearch

 A search feature in a website or app empowers users to effortlessly locate what they are seeking by simply typing into a search bar.
 While this sounds pretty straightforward, the challenge lies in ensuring that the search system can operate rapidly enough during peak traffic.